djbrieck/brieckspro/content/posts/r-and-r-bbq-boise-id/index.md

 corner.
 All were pretty decent too, really was no such thing as BAD BBQ out in Memphis, even the worst was leaps and bounds better than fast food garbage.

 While on a trip to downtown Boise ID.
-I located a BBQ place called [R and R BBQ] (https://randrbbq.com/) `150 N 8th St.` Have to say it was fantastic.
+I located a BBQ place called [R and R BBQ](https://randrbbq.com/) at `150 N 8th St.` Have to say it was fantastic.
 I got their `Pineapple Pulled pork sandwich with fries`.
 It was just what I was looking for.
 This downtown location was very nice, and the food was well-prepared, hot and ready to eat.
 I am impressed with this chain reminds me a lot of my favorite local chain from Memphis [Baby Jacks](https://www.babyjacks.com/)